tappeddev/tapped-website/README.md

 ## Deployment

-Works automatically when any branches will be merged into the `master`.
+Works automatically when any branches will be merged into the `main`.